Pests like woodrat in your home can be aggressive and harmful to children.

 The garbage piled up on the side of the house is a welcome beacon for scavengers not only like woodrats but also for raccoons and disease-carrying insects like roaches.

-The main thing is sanitation and this is to be maintained without any lethargy so that they do not come back to your home.
+The main thing is sanitation, which is to be maintained without lethargy so that they do not come back to your home.

 The buildings and its surrounding must be kept clean so that they do not find shelter and food near the house and move away to other places.